quaisx/kognita/README.md

     \_|\_\\____/\____\\_/  \|\_/  \_/  \_/ \|
 ```

+# LATEST UPDATE
+I am working on branch feat/tokio to migrate to tokio async library.

 ## Introduction
 This is my attempt to write a crypto platform using my previous experience with a variety of crypto projects I have worked on in the past.
 I have used such programming languages as Python, Go, JavaScript and all these languages have their drawbacks.
 The biggest three problems I have faced while using these programming languages are:
 1. Performance